shaunsaker/the-shell/README.md

 - [Github cli](https://github.com/cli/cli#installation)
 - [Sentry account](https://sentry.io/signup/)
 - 2x [Resend accounts](https://resend.com/signup), one for staging and one for production
+- [Mixpanel account](https://mixpanel.com/) with 2x projects, one for staging and one for production

 ### Basic Setup